 - marketing by charities and pressure groups which encourages people to espouse certain charitable or political causes;

-- material related to proposed developments such as new roads or buildings;
+- online material related to proposed developments such as new roads or buildings;

 - information from trade associations which promotes, for example, an alternative therapy as an overall concept rather than the services of any practitioners and;